 - God wants us to stay alive.
 Injury and death must be avoided (at all costs).

-- We should stockpiling water and food guarantees so that we have enough to survive until such time as things are safe again.
+- We should stockpile water and food so that we have enough to survive until such time as things are safe again.
 (Think Old Testament siege conditions, as in 2 Kings 6 and 2 Kings 18.)

 - A cache of weapons and ammunition is crucial.
 If someone trespasses onto my property I am justified in using lethal force, especially if he is attempting to raid my provisions.

 - Since society will be in a state of chaos, we should plan to live in a secure shelter (amply furnished and supplied).

 - Since money will lose its value, wealth should be converted to gold, silver, or other intrinsically valuable media of exchange.